-Restraints are methods used by trained caregivers to stop or limit a patient's movement.
+Restraints are methods used by trained healthcare providers to stop or limit a patient's movement.
 Restraints may be used without the patient's consent.

 Why does the patient need restraints?

-Restraints may be needed so caregivers can safely provide immediate and necessary care.
-Caregivers will try to calm the patient before they apply restraints.
-If the patient does not cooperate with caregivers, restraints may be needed so they can examine and treat him.
+Restraints may be needed so healthcare providers can safely provide immediate and necessary care.
+Healthcare providers will try to calm the patient before they apply restraints.
+If the patient does not cooperate with healthcare providers, restraints may be needed so they can examine and treat him.
 A patient who is violent or agitated may need restraints so that he does not harm himself or others.
 Restraints may also be needed if the patient tries to remove lifesaving equipment, such as IVs or breathing tubes.

 What types of restraints may be used?

 - Physical restraints are devices that limit specific parts of the patient's body, such as arms or legs.
 Belt or vest restraints may be used to stop the patient from getting out of bed or a chair.

 - Chemical restraints are medicines used to quickly sedate a violent patient.
 These will be given as a pill or an injection.

 - Seclusion is placing the patient in a room by himself.
 The room is locked and kept free of items that could cause injury.
 Healthcare providers will watch him at all times when he is in seclusion.